WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 #### Where do you need help from Kirstie?
 * Facilitating the December DSG - any advice on managing the technical hands on work and the facilitation?
+  * KW: Good chat in the meeting - will be quite RAM-y to be faciliating!
+(Just a bit more work 😬)
 * Broad question: when RAMs work on inviting organisations to test a new research application - okay to aim for the 'social good' orgs as a default?
+  * KW: What an interesting question!!
+We discussed in the meeting 3 different dimensions: 1) social good / public sector, or 2) strengthen internal / existing Turing partnerships, or 3) "get shit done" (who do we know already who are interested!)
+  * I think all 3 are totally justifiable so long as you don't end up with an overly homogenous grouping at the end.
+  * Really great question and glad you're thinking about this 🕷️🕸️

 ### Date: 21 October 2021